 Agriculture and Natural Resources New Division.

-CCEP Releases New Issue Brief on California's Vote-by-Mail Use!
+CCEP Releases a New Issue Brief on California's Vote-by-Mail Use!

-The California Civic Engagement Project (CCEP), in partnership with the Future of California Elections, is releasing a new issue brief examining California's vote-by-mail ballots.
+The California Civic Engagement Project (CCEP), in partnership with the Future of California Elections, is releasing the third in a series of issue briefs examining California's vote-by-mail ballots.

 Please visit the CCEP's searchable data hub or click the categories below.